OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Hawk.md

 ## Normal Hawk

 Small birds of prey.
-Will only attack humans if they appear defenceless.
+Will only attack humans if they appear defenseless.

 ------